How Cluttered-up Is Your Life? Helpful Tips For De-Cluttering | Amoils.com

-While we don’t all want to live minimalistic lives which can be rather stark and just a bit too impersonal, most of us have far too much clutter all around us whether it be in our minds, our wardrobes, our homes or our workplaces.
+While we don’t all want to live minimalist lives, which can be rather stark and just a bit too impersonal, most of us have far too much clutter all around us whether it be in our minds, our wardrobes, our homes or our workplaces.

-- Sharing housework tasks if possible or if finances allow, getting in a cleaning service once a week to do the main cleaning while “tidying up and cleaning as you go” the rest of the week so that it never becomes overwhelming.
+- Sharing housework tasks if possible or, if finances allow, employing a cleaning service once a week to do the main cleaning while “tidying up and cleaning as you go” the rest of the week so that it never becomes overwhelming.

 - Food shopping should be kept to a once a week session at the most as long as you keep a list going in the kitchen to jot down when supplies are running low so they can be included in the next shopping trip.
 Plan your meals for the week – this can just be a rough plan.

 - Children will often need encouragement to lend a helping hand but the younger they start, the more enthusiastic they are.
 Introduce a reward system if necessary.
 They can earn their allowance and extra treats.

 - Your computer like anything else can be cluttered up.
 Carry out a ruthless clear out by unsubscribing from junk mail that you do not need or read and introduce a system of dealing with incoming emails.

 - Once you improve one or two of your systems, you will find it easier and rewarding to continue with the rest.
 Your stress levels will start to go down.

 The majority of people have just too much stuff in their homes